Samme Givens: Professional career

 In his first season as a professional basketball player, Givens played for Aris Leeuwarden in the Dutch Basketball League (DBL).
-The website Eurobasket.com named him the most valuable player of the regular season, however Givens did not win the official award.
+The website Eurobasket.com named him the most valuable player of the regular season, however, Givens did not win the official award.
 With Aris, Givens reached the league finals, after surprising top-seeded EiffelTowers Den Bosch in the semi-finals.
 On June 19, 2013, Givens signed with ALM Évreux Basket of the Pro B in France.

 On September 15, 2015, Givens signed with the Israeli team Maccabi Ra'anana of the Liga Leumit.
 In his third season with Ra'anana, Givens averaged 18.3 points, 9.5 rebounds, 3.5 assists and 1.6 steals per game and earned a spot in the All-Liga Leumit Second Team by the Eurobasket.com website.

 On July 3, 2018, Givens signed a two-year deal with Maccabi Haifa, joining his former head coach Barak Peleg.
 Givens won the 2019 Israeli National League Championship with Haifa.

-On August 15, 2019, he has signed with Kauhajoki Karhu of the Korisliiga.
+On August 15, 2019, He signed with Kauhajoki Karhu of the Korisliiga.
+Averaging 17.2 points, 5.7 rebounds, 2.2 assists and 1.4 steals.

 In the 2020–21 season, Givens played with Ravenna of the Italian Serie A2 Basket.

 In the 2021–22 season, Givens played with Oberá Tenis Club of the Argentenian La Liga Argentina de Básquet (LLA).